adguse/crispy-garbanzo/rules.md

 ## How we will back up each other to ensure that deadlines are not missed

+- We will message eachother in our group chat to make sure that everyone has done the work that they were supposed to do before the deadline.
+- For some tasks, we will meet up in person and complete tasks that are due together and before we leave we will make sure everything is complete.
+- We will be sure to remind eachother of upcoming due dates thorough our group chat.

 ## Add any other rules that your team establishes to help each other work effectively together